jacoolee/tog/README.md

     Text is prefered due to simplicity and zero-effort on transporting, and text is naturally tool-independent.

+- **Goal-aimed**

+    Tasks without goals wouldn't make that much senses, aligning tasks with a goal would make a difference.

 ## 3. Data Structure

 A tlog consists of several date-stampped blocks with each block consisting of a date-stamp and a list of tasks with each task consisting of a task status, a task id and a task content.